Skip to main content

 Fees and FEE-HELP

-Cost per 12.5 credit point subject: $5,080*
+Cost per 12.5 credit point subject (domestic and international students): $5,080*

-FEE-HELP is a loan that can cover all or part of your tuition fees.
+If you're an eligible student, FEE-HELP is a loan that can cover all or part of your tuition fees.
 The Australian Government pays the amount of the loan directly to the University.
 It enables you to borrow the amount of your tuition fees and then repay the loan once you are in the workforce and earning at a specified level, or you can make voluntary repayments to the ATO at any time.

 For more information, including eligibility for FEE-HELP, download your Graduate Certificate in Cyber Security course guide.